Remotely monitoring elevators with IoT technology

 Evolution of the elevator maintenance work with the site!

-Fujitec is a specialized manufacturer that provides elevator and escalator installation, maintenance, research and development, and operations.
+Fujitec CO., LTD (henceforth known as Fujitec) is a specialized manufacturer that provides elevator and escalator installation, maintenance, research and development, and operations.
 This Japanese business develops elevators and escalators that are used in hotels, offices, condominiums and more across Japan and abroad.

 Elevators and escalators are machinery that must be safe to ride and operate, which is why regular maintenance is mandatory by law.
 For many years, elevator and escalator maintenance has been done on-site, however, Fujitec wanted to change how elevator and escalator maintenance is performed using IoT technology.